DerGuru/The-Resonant/Chapters/P2-02 - Forbidden Maps.md

 ﻿## Forbidden Maps

 Something was going on in Old Sector Mill‑4.
-It didn’t add up and there was a whole list of reasons why, taped to Milo’s fridge—crooked and insistent as a toothache.
+It didn’t add up and there was a whole list of reasons why, taped to Milo’s fridge - crooked and insistent as a toothache.
 Someone had printed a transit map and highlighted a bend that shouldn’t be there; someone else had scrawled **streetlights: out in a neat diagonal, three blocks long**.
 A third sticky note read: *bench clusters don’t match footfall*.
 That one was Milo’s, underlined twice and accompanied by a tiny doodle of a pigeon with an MBA.

 “We’re not breaking in,” Lina said, pacing a thin groove between the counter and the window.
 “We’re walking like people who have errands and opinions about pastry.”